-- (1) The following are to be recognised as valid points of order- - (a) that the discussion is of a matter not before the Council or committee; - (b) that a breach of these meeting procedures or the Code of Conduct has been committed by a Member; - (c) that a breach of any written law, policy or any other local law of the local government has been committed by any person; - (d) that false or misleading information has been presented by a speaker. - (2) A Member drawing attention to a suspected breach under subclauses (1)(b) or (1)(c) is to specify the alleged breach when making the point of order. - (3) Despite any other provision in this local law, a point of order - - (a) takes precedence over any discussion; and

-- (b) until determined, suspends the consideration or discussion of any other matter. - (4) A Member expressing a difference of opinion or contradicting a speaker shall not be recognised as raising a point of order.
+- (1) The following are to be recognised as valid points of order- - (a) that the discussion is of a matter not before the Council or committee; - (b) that a breach of these meeting procedures or the Code of Conduct has been committed by a Member; - (c) that a breach of any written law, policy or any other local law of the local government has been committed by any person. - (2) A Member drawing attention to a suspected breach under subclauses (1)(b) or (1)(c) is to specify the alleged breach when making the point of order. - (3) Despite any other provision in this local law, a point of order - - (a) takes precedence over any discussion; and - (b) until determined, suspends the consideration or discussion of any other matter. - (4) A Member expressing a difference of opinion or contradicting a speaker shall not be recognised as raising a point of order.